GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 You also need to edit [config.R](config.R) in this folder, to set parameters used in the event rate computation.
 See the comments in that script for more details.
-*It is essential that users understand what these parameters do, otherwise your computation might be completely different to what you wanted!*
+It is essential that anyone using this code understands that these variables do.

 One input to the [config.R](config.R) script consists of a csv file describing functions used bias-correct event weights (with the same magnitude and general